Azemoytin/cs81-module12-finalproject/README.md

 open the local host and have fun!
 ```
 ### How to play
-One person plays as `X` while another person plays as `O`
+One person plays as `X` while another person plays as `O`.
-Get three of your letter in a row and you win
+Get three of your letter in a row and you win.
-If spaces run out and no one has won the game, the game will result in a draw
+If spaces run out and no one has won the game, the game will result in a draw.
 Restart and try to win!